 - 1. Pre-notification before project begins. - 2.
 Controls must be installed on all doors of the refrigerator or freezer. - 3.
 The following situations DO NOT qualify for this incentive: - a.
 New refrigerators and freezers - b.
 Refrigerators and freezers with existing controls being replaced with new controls - c.
-Walk-in refrigerators and freezers manufactured after January 1, 2009 - 4.
-The rebate is awarded based on the total linear feet of the doors controlled by Anti-Sweat Heater Controls and incentivized at a rate of \$40 per linear foot.
+Walk-in refrigerators and freezers manufactured after January 1, 2009

+4. The rebate is awarded based on the total linear feet of the doors controlled by Anti-Sweat Heater Controls and incentivized at a rate of \$40 per linear foot.

-Linear feet
+Unit of Measure Linear feet

-No anti-sweat controls installed.
+Baseline Equipment No anti-sweat controls installed.